 Our Sages tell us that Amalek is the paragon of evil.
 While there has been no shortage of evil (as directed toward Klal Yisroel) these past few millennium, forensic evidence that ties any of it to Amalek doesn’t come easy.
-Aside from a couple of appearances in the guise of Agag and Haman, Amalek seems to be the where’s Waldo of Tanach.
+Aside from a couple of guest appearances in the guise of Agag and Haman, Amalek seems to be the where’s Waldo of Tanach.

 Generically, however, Amalek is unfortunately alive and well, r”l.

 In the same way that Islam has been the means by which all of the middos inherent in the Torah’s description of a pere adom has been channeled into peoples from non-Arab stock such as the Iranians and the Pakistanis, the wickedness and kefira of Amalek has been morphed into various religions and political philosophies over the centuries up until our own day.
 A plethora of movements and ideologies were let loose by the French Revolution, and Amalek’s fingerprints are all over them.